-Josephine married at age 36 to Jamestown banker, Frank Gifford.
+Josephine married Jamestown banker, Frank Gifford.
 The wedding reception was held in the drawing room in the mansion.
 The couple had one surviving daughter, Cecile.

 Jeannette Fenton Hegeman Gilbert (1849-1924)

 Born in 1849, Jeannette was the youngest daughter of Reuben E. and Elizabeth Fenton.
-Jeannette attended prep-school and was married in 1870 to druggist, J. Niven Hegeman.
-The couple had two surviving children and were divorced in the late 1870’s.
+Jeannette attended prep-school and was married in 1870 to the pharmacist, J. Niven Hegeman.
+The couple had two surviving children and divorced in the late 1870s.
 After her divorce, she married Captain Albert Gilbert Jr. in 1883.
-Jeannette and Albert had one child.
+Jeannette and Albert had one child

 Reuben Earle Fenton (1865-1895)

 The only son of Reuben E. and Elizabeth Fenton was born in 1865.
-He attended local schools, St. John’s Military School at Manlius, New York and Brown University.
-He was a member and leader of the Fenton Guards, a local militia that was properly named the 13th Separate Company.
+He attended local schools, St. John’s Military School at Manlius, New York, and Brown University.
+He was a member and leader of the Fenton Guards, a local militia.
 Reuben Earle was considered a good future candidate for the local Republican Party and was expected to follow his father’s political footsteps.